 - Poop that is a thicker consistency than toothpaste (specifically for younger infants)

 - Pain when pooping

 Note: a red face while pooping is not a sign of constipation in young infants.
-They simply haven’t learned how to activate the correct muscles to push their poop out, and as they get closer to 1 year old, you’ll notice this won’t happen as often, if at all.
+They simply haven’t learned how to activate the correct muscles to push their poop out, most babies have this happen and as they get closer to 1 year old, many parents notice this doesn’t happen as often, if at all.

-Constipation can happen when your baby is dehydrated and isn’t taking in enough fluids, or isn’t getting in enough of the right types of fiber, or has an imbalance in gut bacteria.
+A baby constipated could be due to dehydration because they aren’t taking in enough fluids, or it could be because they aren’t getting in enough of the right types of fiber, or they have an imbalance in their gut bacteria.
 You can learn more about my strategies for managing constipation here.
-And if you’re unsure about what types of food to serve your baby, and how to safely introduce solids and finger foods – my Baby Led Feeding course is for you!
+And if you’re unsure about what types of food to serve your baby in order to ensure they’re getting what they need, and how to safely introduce solids and finger foods – my Baby Led Feeding course is for you!